ros2/ros2_documentation/source/Tutorials/Sync-Vs-Async.rst

 Because we recommend avoiding sync calls, this guide will also address the features and usage of the recommended alternative, async calls (``call_async()``).

 The C++ service call API is only available in async, so the comparisons and examples in this guide pertain to Python services and clients.
-However, the definition of async given here still applies to C++.
+The definition of async given here generally applies to C++, with some exceptions.

 1 Synchronous calls
 -------------------